bedops/bedops/docs/content/revision-history.rst

   * Performance of :code:`-u`/:code:`--everything` has improved, doing the same work in only **55.6%** of the time of previous versions when given a large number of input files.

   * :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
-This requires more runtime memory than the default build.
+This requires more runtime memory than the default ("typical") build.
 The pertinent variables can be modified through the make system without changing source.

 * :ref:`bedmap <bedmap>`